mcappola/mooringSurvey/README.md

 This package requires the sw_dist.m function found in the seawater package.
 In the off chance that this survey software is downloaded on a ship that doesn't have the seawater package installed, I have this function included in the directory.

+The current code treats the N/S and E/W components as static user input variables, so the all survey locations must be consistent.
+This function will probably break at the north pole, or if survey locations are across either the equator or the prime meridian.

 - Version 1.0: Initial release.

 Michael Cappola (mcappola@udel.edu)